timjbray/time-to-words/readme.md

 # Pair Programming exercise

-Write an function that converts numeric time into the corresponding english words - eg. '8:30' -> half past eight
+Write an function that converts time into the corresponding english words - eg. '8:30' -> half past eight

 ## Examples